roydonGuo/roydonGuo/README.md

 - 🏫university: Zhongyuan University of Technology
 - 🌤️current: a junior study in university

-- 🌱growing： I’m currently learning docker and so on...
+- 🌱growing： I’m currently learning python and so on...

 ### **社交主页：**